 Grant payments are issued by the Delaware Electric Cooperative.

-Several municipal governments that are part of the Delaware Municipal Electric Corporation offer grants to support renewable energy projects, including photovoltaic, geothermal, solar water heating, and wind turbine projects.
+Several municipal governments that are part of the Delaware Municipal Electric Corporation offer grants to support renewable energy projects.
 The funds used to pay Municipal Green Energy Program grants are collected monthly by each municipality.
 Customers are eligible for the Municipal Green Energy Program only if they receive an electric bill directly from their municipality.
 Funds are limited and subject to availability.

-Due to the high demand for Green Energy Program incentives, there is a queue for some grant payments after an application receives final approval.
+Due to the high demand for Green Energy Program incentives, there is a delay for some grant payments after an application receives final approval.
 The wait time for grant payment varies.